manuel-aguero/CoalescentTrees/README.md

 # CoalescentTrees
-Tools for coalescent tree sequences simulation and analysis.
+Tools for coalescent tree sequence simulation and analysis.

 CTreeAnalysis.ipynb contains an implementation of these methods for the analysis of a simulated tree with a given population size.